fbpx Skip to main content

 The further away our feet are from our midline, the more demand we place on our core stability!
 With our legs straight, we are creating a longer lever from our body, which makes the core demand significantly higher.

 Got the bent leg version nailed?
 Awesome!
-Now you can work on the straight leg progressions below to create a super solid base of core stability for your straight leg invert.
-Remember, without this strong foundation, the whole thing is doomed – never underestimate the importance of core stability!
+Now we can work on the straight leg progressions below to create a super solid base of core stability for your straight leg invert.
+Remember, without this strong foundation, the whole thing is gonna be a strugglebus!

-The exercises below are demonstrated in a pike position, but you can also add a straddle movement.
+The exercises below are demonstrated in a pike position, but you can also do these with a straddle!

 Progression 1: Lying straight leg invert (one leg)